snarlferb/u/README.md

   the bitmap data in its memory space.

-  Bitmap fonts store each glyph as a grid of pixels, where the number of bits used to represent each pixel (bits per pixel or "bpp") determines the range of colors or shades available.
+  Bitmap fonts store each glyph as a grid of pixels, where the number of bits used to represent each pixel (bits per pixel or "bpp") determines the range of colors or shades available, that is number of bits used to represent the color information of each pixel in a font character.
 Common depths include 1, 2, 4, 8, 16, and 32 bits per pixel.
 Higher bpp allows for more detailed or colorful glyphs.

   If the bitmap depth exceeds 8 bits per pixel (e.g., 16 or 32 bits), the function must ensure compatibility with the application's internal representation by discarding the lower-order bits after conversion.
   This process makes it so that only the significant bits (which represent the actual color or shade information) are used for rendering or other operations.
+Note, that bitmap font depth and display depth are two totally different things.

+  RGB Packing (separate step) is a technique that uses allocated bits, and thus assumes a specific bpp allocation (likely 24-bit for RGB) and packs the individual red, green, and blue values (typically within the range of 0 to 255) into a single integer using bit shifting, typically.
+It ensures each color component occupies its designated bits within the total bpp.
+Therefore, by combining the individual red, green, and blue (RGB) components of a color into a single integer value for efficient storage and manipulation we can reduce the overall memory footprint and improve processing of said color data.

+  So we know that bpp determines available color data; The number of bits per pixel dictates how many bits are allocated to represent each color channel (red, green, blue) within a pixel.
+For instance, with 8 bpp (8 bits per pixel), you might have 3 bits for each color channel, limiting the possible color combinations.

+  *"Bit blitting" might be worth mentioning; im just unsure how in-depth we should go.
+Again, its another related but separate step.*

   After conversion, the binary bitmap data for each glyph is stored in a data structure in memory.
   This structure typically includes metadata such as glyph metrics (width, height, bearing, advance)